The pandemic continues to cause unprecedented disruption across industries worldwide.

 Significant growth in the automotive industry, along with increasing utilization of automated systems, is one of the key factors creating a positive outlook for the market.
 Furthermore, the rising number of road fatalities due to driver negligence is also providing a boost to the market growth.
 LDWS is primarily installed in passenger cars and other commercial vehicles to ensure the safety of both the passengers and pedestrians.
 Additionally, increasing awareness among the masses regarding road safety and the adoption of advanced driver assistance systems (ADAS), are acting as other growth-inducing factors.
 These systems automatically steer the vehicles back to the correct lane and assist the drivers in staying focused, minimizing unintended lane departures and avoiding accidents.
 Other factors, including the integration of advanced systems, such as radar sensing, data fusion and video sensing technologies into a single module, are expected to drive the market further.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global lane departure warning system market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global lane departure warning system market report, along with forecasts at the global, regional and counrty level from 2022-2027.
 Our report has categorized the market based on function type, sensor type, distribution channel and vehicle type.

 Breakup by Function Type:

 The report has also analysed the competitive landscape of the market with some of the key players being Autoliv Inc., Continental AG, Delphi Technologies Plc (BorgWarner), Denso Corporation, Hitachi Ltd., Iteris Inc., Magna International Inc., Mobileye (Intel Corporation), Robert Bosch GmbH, Volkswagen AG and ZF Friedrichshafen AG.

 |Segment Coverage||Function Type, Sensor Type, Distribution Channel, Vehicle Type, Region|